Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative

 For a brief moment in the late 1990s and early 2000s, Dr. Andrew Wakefield became a hero.
 In a time when diagnoses of conditions within the autism spectrum spiked for children, his supposed revelation that he found a cause for it gave many parents around the world hope.

-According to Wakefield, his 1998 research revealed the culprit as the MMR vaccines (Measles, Mumps, Rubella), a common vaccine used to inoculate children from contracting several potentially deadly diseases.
+According to Wakefield, his 1998 research revealed the culprit as the MMR vaccine (Measles, Mumps, Rubella), a common vaccine used to inoculate children from contracting several potentially deadly diseases.
 He pinpointed thimerosal, the mercury-based preservative in the vaccines, as being the likely cause.

-Suddenly, a growing number of people (in particular, parents of autistic children) in the United States and Europe began to view MMR vaccine—a drug credited for nearly eradicating the threat of measles—as a pariah.
+Suddenly, a growing number of people (in particular, parents of autistic children) in the United States and Europe began to view the MMR vaccine—a drug credited for nearly eradicating the threat of measles—as a pariah.
 A new anti-vaccination movement started as parents refused to inoculate their children.

 The era of the doctor’s “good deed” didn’t last long.
 Further research by the doctor’s peers debunked it; the preeminent British medical journal, Lancet, retracted the research article and denounced it as fraudulent; and England’s General Medicine Counsel stripped Wakefield of his license to practice medicine.
 The downfall was swift.